yssource/turbodbc/README.md

 *   The return value is an `OrderedDict` of column name/value pairs.
 The column order is the same as in your query.
 *   The column values are `MaskedArray`s.
-Any `NULL` values you have in your database will shop up as masked entries (`NULL` values in string-like columns will shop up as `None` objects).
+Any `NULL` values you have in your database will show up as masked entries (`NULL` values in string-like columns will shop up as `None` objects).
 *   NumPy support is limited to result sets, experimental, and will probably change with the next iterations.